Argus Merchant Services logo

 Argus Merchant Services is a merchant processing company that specializes in helping businesses accept credit and debit card payments.
 The company positions itself as an industry-focused provider with experienced professionals dedicated to simplifying the merchant account and credit card processing experience for business owners of all sizes.

 The company offers flexible payment processing platforms designed to support business infrastructure.
 Their core services include merchant accounts, credit card processing solutions, mobile payment processing through their "Swiffer" mobile device, point-of-sale hardware and credit card machines, eCommerce integration with PCI-compliant payment gateways, and industry-specific solutions.
 They serve diverse sectors including beauty salons, eCommerce retailers, hospitality businesses, gas stations, and general small to large enterprises.
-The company claims to provide competitive nationwide rates and emphasizes transparent business practices.
+The company claims to provide competitive nationwide rates and emphasizes listed business practices.

-Argus differentiates itself through claims of superior customer service, stating they "go above and beyond" with dedicated support and aim to educate customers rather than exploit knowledge gaps.
+Argus differentiates itself through claims of more listed customer service, stating they "go above and beyond" with dedicated support and aim to educate customers rather than exploit knowledge gaps.
 They advertise commitment to cost-effectiveness and claim EMV and PCI compliance.
 The company emphasizes understanding customer needs across different industries and providing customized solutions for specific business types.

 A significant limitation is that key metrics on their website display as "0+" for satisfied customers, "0%" for compliance rates, and "0%" for average savings—suggesting either incomplete website implementation or placeholder content that hasn't been populated with actual data.
 This raises questions about the transparency and currency of their marketing materials.
 Prospective customers should verify current rates, certifications, and references directly rather than relying solely on the website.